olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ![totalPets query shown in the graphql docs on the right of the screen](https://res.cloudinary.com/dg3gyk0gu/image/upload/v1563555708/transcript-images/filter-a-graphql-query-result-using-arguments-pets-query.png)

-The value that I need to send is for `PetStatus`. `PetStatus` is an enum, either available or checked out.
+The value that I need to send is for `PetStatus`. `PetStatus` is an **enum**, either available or checked out.
 Now as we saw before, `totalPets` will work without a filter, but if I do provide a `status` filter, this will filter the list based on the value that I provide for `PetStatus`.

 ## Renaming Fields with GraphQL Aliases
+_**Description:** When writing GraphQL queries, you may want to query the same field with different arguments.
+In this lesson, we’ll show the problem with naming collisions in GraphQL queries and how they can be solved with aliases._

 Instructor: [00:00] Our query is telling us how many pets are checked out, but I also want to see how many pets are available.
 I'm going to add the `totalPets` query to line two, and I'll add the `status` `Available` as an argument.